 I check out SO MANY library books now, thanks to my little girls, that I need some place to keep them corralled.
-I love having a basket where they can all get put and stay in one place, and that my girls can access them on their own too.
+I love having a basket where they can all be in one place for my girls to access on their own.

 #6: A shelf-stable, non-crumbly snack

 I try not to let my girls snack on the go too much, but sometimes it’s just a necessity.
 I try to pick things that won’t leave crumbs all over the carseat, that can be stored in my diaper bag for many weeks at a time, and that they love.
 For us, it’s raisins.